phil-opp/blog_os/blog/content/second-edition/posts/08-hardware-interrupts/index.md

     _stack_frame: &mut ExceptionStackFrame)
 {
     print!("k");

-    unsafe { PICS.lock().notify_end_of_interrupt(KEYBOARD_INTERRUPT_ID) }
+    unsafe {
+        PICS.lock()
+            .notify_end_of_interrupt(InterruptIndex::Keyboard.as_u8());
     }
+}
 ```

 As we see from the graphic [above](#the-8259-pic), the keyboard uses line 1 of the primary PIC.
 This means that it arrives at the CPU as interrupt 33 (1 + offset 32).
-We again create a `KEYBOARD_INTERRUPT_ID` constant to keep things organized.
+We add this index as a new `Keyboard` variant to the `InterruptIndex` enum.
+We don't need to specify the value explicitely, since it defaults to the previous value plus one, which is also 33.
 In the interrupt handler, we print a `k` and send the end of interrupt signal to the interrupt controller.

 We now see that a `k` appears on the screen when we press a key.
 However, this only works for the first key we press, even if we continue to press keys no more `k`s appear on the screen.
 This is because the keyboard controller won't send another interrupt until we have read the so-called _scancode_ of the pressed key.